The following paper describes how a country can achieve true, clean, energy independence within one to two decades.

 Will the world be a better place in 2015 when we all pitch in and lend a hand?
-More updates to follow as this project turns into something much larger…
+There’s still opportunity to help support this project by clicking here and donating.

 Fundraising has begun for a return trip to Fond de Blanc, Haiti to take additional needed photography and video footage to complete the documentary.Please help in any small way you can.